Witnesses gave first aid to mortally wounded gang member

 He said it drove directly into the motorbike on which Lui had just arrived at the Outlaws gang pad on Mersey St.

-"It [the car] drove straight into the bike," Wildbore said.
+"It [the car] drove straight into the bike," he said.
 "It did not slow down at all."

 Lui was still sitting on the motorcycle and was knocked off it.